best-testing-monkey/cypress-geometry-snapshot/README.md

 ## Options

 - `ignore` : array of strings or regex expressions.
 All found visible elements matching the regex will be ignored
+- `maxdiff` : integer of the maximum number of pixels element bounds can differ compared to the snapshot

 For example, the default options we use in `<rootDir>/cypress/support/commands.js` are: